On amending the Maskin's sufficiency theorem by using complex numbers: Amending the Maskin's sufficiency theorem

-Initially, in \emph{ComplexMessage} all agents transfer their channels to the computer.
-After then, each agent $j\in N$ can leave his channel to the computer, or take back his channel and communicate with the designer directly:\\ 1) Whenever any agent takes back his channel, every other agent will detect this deviation and take back their channels too, henceforth all agents will communicate with the designer directly. \\ 2) When all agents leave their channels to the computer, the algorithm \emph{MessageComputing} works, i.e., calculates $m=(m_{1}, \cdots, m_{n})$ and sends it to the designer.\\ Put differently, after \emph{ComplexMessage} is constructed, each agent $j\in N$ independently faces two options:\\ $\bullet$ $S(j,0)$: leave his channel to the computer, and submit $(\theta_{j}, \phi_{j}, a_{j}, t_{j}, z_{j})$ to the algorithm \emph{MessageComputing}.\\ $\bullet$ $S(j,1)$: take back his channel, and submit $(a_{j}, t_{j}, z_{j})$ to the designer directly.
+When \emph{ComplexMessage} has been constructed, it can be seen from Fig. 1 that all agents has transferred their channels to the computer.
+After then, each agent $j\in N$ can leave his channel to the computer, or take back his channel and send his message to the designer directly:\\ 1) Whenever any agent takes back his channel, every other agent will detect this deviation and take back their channels too.
+Thereby, all agents will send their messages to the designer directly. \\ 2) When all agents leave their channels to the computer, the algorithm \emph{MessageComputing} works, i.e., calculates $m=(m_{1}, \cdots, m_{n})$ and sends it to the designer.\\ Put differently, after \emph{ComplexMessage} is constructed, each agent $j\in N$ independently faces two options:\\ $\bullet$ $S(j,0)$: leaving his channel to the computer, and submitting $(\theta_{j}, \phi_{j}, a_{j}, t_{j}, z_{j})$ to the algorithm \emph{MessageComputing}.\\ $\bullet$ $S(j,1)$: taking back his channel, and submitting $(a_{j}, t_{j}, z_{j})$ to the designer directly.

+To sum up, suppose the agents sign the agreement \emph{ComplexMessage} after the designer claims the outcome function $g$, the timing steps of the mechanism are updated as follows:\\ Time 1: The designer claims the outcome function $g$ to all agents;\\ Time 2: The agents sign the agreement \emph{ComplexMessage};\\ Time 3: Each agent $j\in N$ chooses an option between $S(j,0)$ and $S(j,1)$.\\ Time 4: The designer receives $m=(m_{1}, \cdots, m_{n})$ from $n$ channels; \\ Time 5: The designer computes the outcome $g(m)$.

 \textbf{Remark 1:} Although the time and space complexity of \emph{MessageComputing} are exponential, \emph{i.e.}, $O(2^{n})$, it works well when the number of agents is not large.
 For example, the runtime of \emph{MessageComputing} is about 0.5s for 15 agents, and about 12s for 20 agents (MATLAB 7.1, CPU: Intel (R) 2GHz, RAM: 3GB).